erikthalen/shopify-starter/frontend/framework/readme.md

 setTransition('myOtherTransition') // -> logs 'leaving' and 'entering' next time a navigation happens
 ```

-If no transition is set before a page shift happens, the first one in { transitions } will be used.
-So any "default" page transition must be put as the first key in the object, when instantiating useTransition.
+If no transition is set before a page shift happens, the first one in { page } will be used.
+So any "default" page transition must be put as the first key in the object, when running useTransition.

-- `globals`: Runs on every page shift, no matter the transition.
+- `page`: Objects containing { transitionName: { ...hooks } } for your transitions
-- `transitions`: Objects containing { name: { hooks } } for your transitions
+- `global`: Runs on every page shift, no matter the transition.

 ## Utils